-DNCA Finance does not wish to participate in the financing of tobacco.
-As such, companies that produce (manufacture) tobacco, are excluded, starting from 0% of revenue.
+DNCA Finance does not wish to participate in tobacco financing.
+As such, companies producing (manufacturing) tobacco are excluded, with revenues of 0% or more.

-b.
+c.
 Exclusions specific to certain DNCA Finance funds :

 In line with its Responsible Investment strategy, DNCA Finance has decided to exclude several sectors and activities that are not compatible with the approach of some of its funds.
 This sector exclusion approach varies according to the management strategy.
 Exclusions are based on the exposure, by revenue, of companies to the excluded activities.